rackerlabs/support-how-to/content/general/lon7-global-switch-data-center-migration-faq-for-managed-customers.md

 #### How will the migration be carried out?

-We a physical migration method, which means that after we power down the devices in the source data center, we remove them from the cabinets and physically transport them to the destination data center.
+We will use a physical migration method, which means that after we power down the devices in the source data center, we remove them from the cabinets and physically transport them to the destination data center.
 Upon arrival, we rack the devices in their new locations and bring the environment back online.
 The high-level stages for the move are as follows:

 - You are allocated a move group at least two months in advance of the date.
 - As your maintenance date nears, Rackspace works with you and your account